aardelean/spring-boot-undertow/README.md

  - jpa level 2 cache cache wrapper over infinispan (useful for caching in cluster of servers, to ease up mysql load)
  - spring controller (custom web operations)
  - async connectors to io.
+ - thymeleaf templating.

+Start server:
+mvn clean install
+java -jar target/spring-undertow.jar

 Example publishes a few endpoints.
 I also did tests with jmeter for all over endpoints.
 The tests have the result in responses per second.
 The setup: jmeter, server, mongo, mysql all running on the same machine, intel xeon E31235 8 core 3.2 Ghz, 8 GB DDR3 - 2000MHZ:
  - blocking
     - mysql
         - pool of connections  - 3.300